 Update: Arizona police locate Idaho Amber Alert suspect, teen he’s accused of abducting

-The Surprise Police Department said on Facebook early Tuesday morning — around 2 a.m. — that they had located both suspect Miguel Rodriguez-Perez, 18, and the missing girl, Sandra Rios-Chavez, 17.
+The Surprise Police Department said on Facebook early Tuesday morning — around 2 a.m. — that they had located the suspect Miguel Rodriguez-Perez, 18, and the missing girl, Sandra Rios-Chavez, 17.

 Surprise is a suburb of Phoenix.